 In these images, you can better see the

 ords install command (it was slightly grayed out in the previous image).
 And you’ll also see all the steps completed.
 You can probably keep everything default as I did.
-You might want to since at least in one case, our documentation refers to that 8080 port (as seen in the images).
+You might want to since our documentation refers to that 8080 port (as seen in the images) in most of our tutorials and examples.
 I find it easier to follow along with the docs when everything matches.

 🗒️ NOTE: Make sure you choose to run ORDS in standalone mode.
 That way you can continue to follow along in later steps.